kambergjohnson/template/projects/molecular-tweezers.md

 We found that approximately 20% of the core-binding domain of σ54 unfolds before the rest of the domain during force-extension cycles with the molecular tweezers.
 This was surprising because the two subdomains of σ54 are each around 50% of the domain.
 Our data suggests that a portion of one of the subdomains is unfolding before the rest.
 This uncooperative unfolding could be important to the mechanism of σ54 transcription initiation.
 We are truncating a portion of the domain that is likely to account for this 20% and repeating our molecular tweezers experiment to determine the specific portion of the domain that unfolds before the rest.

-For more information on this project, here are links to my [poster](../resources/thesis-poster.pdf) and to my [paper](../resources/thesis.pdf).
+For more information on this project, here are links to my [poster](/resources/thesis-poster.pdf) and to my [undergraduate honors thesis](/resources/amberg-johnson-undergrad-honors-thesis.pdf).

 1. Wedel, A., Kustu, S. (1995).
 The bacterial enhancer-binding protein NTRC is a molecular machine: ATP hydrolysis is coupled to transcriptional activation.
 Genes Dev.
 9, 2042-2052.